ATHENS - The Georgia football program will have at least one big change to its strength and conditioning staff.

 Tereshinski took over the strength program after the 2010 season.
 He has been part of Georgia's program for 42 years, dating back to his playing days, and has also served as assistant strength and conditioning coach and video coordinator.

-A prime directive for Tereshinski when he took over four years ago was to improve the team’s performance as the game went on, especially the second and fourth quarters.
-On the whole that has been achieved, including this season: Georgia out-scored opponents 137-79 in the second quarter and 115-69 in the fourth quarter.
+A prime directive for Tereshinski when he took over four years ago was to improve the team's performance as the game went on, especially the second and fourth quarters.
+On the whole that's been achieved, including this season: Georgia out-scored opponents 137-79 in the second quarter and 115-69 in the fourth quarter.

 Georgia's performance on the offensive line has also gradually improved the past few years, although the defensive line struggled at times this season.

 It was unclear whether the roles would change for the other current members of the strength staff.